Advert. I’m really excited to share this easy butterfly suncatcher craft with you that I made with my kids this weekend.

 Butterfly Suncatcher Craft

-We’ve made quite a few suncatchers in the past with our Autumn leaf ones being particularly popular, I suggested to my kids that we tried out something a bit more summery and we decided that butterflies would be perfect!
+We’ve made quite a few suncatchers in the past with our fall leaf ones being particularly popular, I suggested to my kids that we tried out something a bit more suitable for the summer and we decided that butterflies would be perfect!

-For this craft I would recommend doing a little bit of prep work – unsurprisingly sticky back plastic is really sticky so before I get the kids involved I always tape each of the four corners down so it doesn’t get stuck to them every time they touch it.
+For this craft I would recommend doing a little bit of prep work – unsurprisingly contact paper is really sticky so before I get the kids involved I always tape each of the four corners down so it doesn’t get stuck to them every time they touch it.

 We folded the card in half and then cut the shape of half a butterfly into it so that the butterflies would be symmetrical when we folded them back out again.